FlappyBirdTerra/terra-money-grants/Terra Grant Proposal Template.md

 ## Project Overview

 Flappy Bird on Terra will bring back the legendary Flappy Bird mobile game, (with the [gaming rights IP](https://trademarks.justia.com/861/88/flappy-86188824.html) - to now be stored as an NFT on the Terra blockchain).
-We are the sole owners of the Flappy Bird global trademark/inellectual property covering all gaming and digital rights usages - Now is the time bring Flappy Bird back to life for a buildout in Web3 - combining NFTs, play-to-earn [p2e] gaming mechanics and the addictive core loop of the original title - all as a casual gaming mobile dAPP.
+We are the sole owners of the Flappy Bird global trademark/inellectual property covering all gaming and digital rights usages (Despite all the clones, no other game or digital property in web 2 or web 3 can legally use the Flappy Bird name) - Now is the time bring Flappy Bird back to life for a buildout in Web3 - combining NFTs, play-to-earn [p2e] gaming mechanics and the addictive core loop of the original title - all as a casual gaming mobile dAPP.

 ### Overview